 - Defense of a leading financial institution in connection with a purported antitrust class action concerning credit card network policies and fees.

-- Representation of a global media company in connection with litigation concerning the sale of certain media assets and the termination of a joint venture.
+- Representation of a global media company in commercial litigation concerning the sale of certain media assets and the termination of a joint venture.

 - Proposed counsel to the official committee of unsecured creditors in the chapter 11 cases of Texas power company Energy Future Holdings Corp. and its affiliates, which filed for bankruptcy in April 2014.
 This is the 10th largest bankruptcy in U.S. history with the debtors holding approximately $40 billion in debt.